larsiusprime/polymod/README.md

 - Append data to the end of existing asset (text only)
 - Merge data at a specified location within an existing asset (text only)

+Replace logic works on any asset format.
+Append logic works only on text assets.
-Merge logic is currently supported for plaintext (TXT), TSV, and XML file formats only.
+Merge logic is currently supported for plaintext (TXT), TSV, and XML asset formats only.
 Support for JSON is planned.

 # Usage